 The Heart & Craft of Landscape Architecture

-It’s no surprise that we discovered we have much in common—our respect for nature and natural history being one.
-On the other hand, we each see in our own ways and thus take a very personal approach to designing with nature.
+It’s no surprise that we discovered we have much in common—our respect for nature and natural history is one.
+On the other hand, we each see in our own ways and thus take a very personal approach to design with nature.

 Here are highlights from our conversations with some of the best landscape architects based in the Northern Virginia and metropolitan Washington DC region: